 When you can return to work will depend on how quickly you recover from your operation and the type of work you do.
-If your job is office-based and not too physically or mentally demanding, you may find that you can return to it six to eight weeks after your operation.
+If your job is office-based and not too physically or mentally demanding, you may find that you can return 6 to 8 weeks after your operation.
 However, if your job involves heavy manual labour or is stressful, you will need to wait up to 12 weeks.